Tennessee Court Records

 Eligible individuals must file for expungement in the court where a case was initially handled, which could be a trial or general sessions court.
 The process generally includes the following steps:

-1. Gather necessary case information (such as docket number and offense details) required to file for the expungement.
-Individuals who do not have a copy of their records can obtain them from the court clerk.
+- Gather necessary case information (such as docket number and offense details) required to file for the expungement.
+Individuals who do not have a copy of their records may obtain them from the court clerk.

-2. Submit a petition to the presiding court for expungement.
-Court clerks can provide the necessary forms.
-Individuals may have to fill out separate forms to expunge records related to multiple charges.
+- Submit a petition to the presiding court for expungement.
+Court clerks may provide the necessary forms.
+Petitioners are commonly required to fill out separate forms to expunge records related to multiple charges.

-4. Provide a self-addressed stamped envelope for each charge being expunged to receive copies of the expungement documents.
-The court clerk will deliver each expungement order through the used envelopes.
+- Provide a self-addressed stamped envelope for each charge being expunged so that copies of the expungement documents may be received.
+The court clerk will deliver each expungement order in the envelopes used.

 A judge reviews each expungement petition, and if approved, the court will forward the expungement order to the appropriate agencies to complete the expungement process.